 Lastly, Hany Abu-Assad’s controversial Paradise Now, the story of two Palestinian suicide bombers (Kais Nashif and Ali Suliman), had been considered a front runner for the Golden Bear; yet the French-German-Dutch-Palestinian co-production ended up with the less internationally renowned Amnesty International Film Prize and the Blue Angel Award for Best European film.

-Honorary Golden Bear for Im Kwon-taek & Fernando Fernán Gómez
+Honorary Golden Bear recipients Im Kwon-taek & Fernando Fernán Gómez

 In other Berlin Film Festival news, on Feb.
 12, Im Kwon-taek, 69, described by Der Spiegel as the “godfather of Korean film,” became the first Asian filmmaker to be handed the Honorary Golden Bear.